christianp403-spec/nv-uv-dcc/README.md

 Its selectable target range is **60–1,000 FPS**.
 This is a JPAC efficiency target, not a frame-rate limit.

-NVIDIA Project G-Assist can be installed separately through the NVIDIA App for comparison.

 ## Download

 [Download DCC 0.1.0-alpha.16](https://github.com/christianp403-spec/nv-uv-dcc/releases/tag/v0.1.0-alpha.16)